Shynola

-Shynola are a directing team who have worked across live-action and animation for over twenty years.
-Gideon Baws, Chris Harding, Richard Kenworthy and Jason Groves formed Shynola while at art college and immediately earned recognition for their inventive work.
+Shynola are a London-based directing team who have worked across live-action and animation for over twenty years.
+Chris Harding, Richard Kenworthy, Jason Groves and the late Gideon Baws formed Shynola while they were at art college in the late 1990s.

-Their music video work includes Radiohead, Beck, Blur, Coldplay, ABBA and Queens of the Stone Age, with commercials for Nike, Audi, PlayStation and Maserati.
-They also created notable title sequences for The IT Crowd, The Hitchhiker’s Guide to the Galaxy, Scott Pilgrim vs. the World, Mandy, and Netflix’s GLOW.
+Their music video work includes musical artists such as Junior Senior, Radiohead, Beck, Blur, Coldplay, ABBA and Queens of the Stone Age, along advertisements for brands like Nike, Audi, PlayStation and Maserati.
+They also created title sequences for series and films: The IT Crowd, The Hitchhiker’s Guide to the Galaxy, Scott Pilgrim vs. the World, Mandy, and Netflix’s GLOW.

-They have received scores of awards including a British Independent Film Award and three times Emmy nominations, with multiple wins at Edinburgh International Film Festival, D&AD awards and UK Music Video Awards.
+Their awards include a British Independent Film Award and three times Emmy nominations, with wins at Edinburgh International Film Festival, D&AD awards and UK Music Video Awards.

-In 2008, founding member Gideon Baws died, age 33.
+In 2008, founding member Gideon Baws died at age 33.